Russia disagrees with Trump its behavior 'destabilizing': Kremlin

-MOSCOW The Kremlin said on Thursday it disagreed with U.S. President Donald Trump's assessment of Russia's behavior as "destabilizing."
+MOSCOW (Reuters) - The Kremlin said on Thursday it disagreed with U.S. President Donald Trump's assessment of Russia's behavior as "destabilizing."

 Trump told a news conference in Warsaw earlier on Thursday that the United States was working with Poland to address Russia's "destabilizing behavior".